WHAT IS JOY?

 Who doesn’t love a great bargain?
 Instead of joy on our faces, we seem to prefer the hunt for deals or the latest gadget.
 In the spiritual warehouse we are drawn to shiny objects that make our lives easier.
 We want a temporary break from our ever-growing overstock pile.
 Once batteries run out we get itchy for another excitement jolt.
 Or we continue to peak around the spiritual warehouse for more temporary and useless fixes.

 The key to the display case is always in the same place.
 Getting rid of your overstock pile doesn’t have to be a solo effort.
 Plenty of clearing help is available: through friends, coaches, co-workers, therapists and more.
 These beloved helpers hold their key close to the heart, and with love encourage you to hold onto your key.

 Do we need a VIP pass to access it?

 Yes.
 The best news is we already have the pass which stands for “Very Important Practice.”
 Once the key is in your hands don’t let it go!
 Take it out of the display case, clean it up and take it with you at all times.
 Don’t let it go!
 Practicing joy is your pass to freedom and a constant flow of possibilities.
-Read: How to practice your beliefs.
+Read: What Do You Believe in?